HamsonWei/Qt-Base-Custom-Window/README.md

 ## Tips:

 I only made the buttons to minimize and close the form.
-You can help yourself.
+Help yourself.